Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

+The symbol $H$ denotes the conjugate transpose.
+The probabilities can be obtained by dividing both of these terms by their sum.
 We observe that the probability that $z_{ik} = 1$ takes into account how well dictionary element $\dd_k$ correlates with the residual $r_{i,-k}$.
 After sampling $z_{ik}$ we sample the corresponding weight $s_{ik}$ from its conditional posterior Gaussian distribution,